 A student may formally request that Forsyth Technical Community College not release Directory Information on their behalf by submitting a “FERPA Consent Form.”
 Once this request has been made, every reasonable effort will be made to safeguard the confidentiality of directory information.

 Once an official request of non-disclosure has been made, the student will not be permitted to request an official or unofficial transcript online in the college’s student information system.
-The student will be required to submit written authorization, with proof of identity, to the Records Office before a transcript will be released.
+The student will be required to submit written authorization, with proof of identity, to the Admissions/Records Office before a transcript will be released.
 Additionally, Forsyth Technical Community College staff will not respond to phone calls from potential employers to verify enrollment for students who have submitted an official request of non-disclosure without the student’s written authorization.
 This request will remain in effect until the student submits a written notice to remove the restriction.